Seasonal allergies… it’s enough to get you sniffing, itching, sneezing and miserable!

-Whilst we are all rejoicing about the warmer weather, for some families spring can be a bit of a nightmare because it’s also allergy season.
-If your child is suffering from allergies, here are some top tips.
+Whilst many are rejoicing about the warmer weather, for some families spring can be a bit of a nightmare because it’s also allergy season.
+If your child is suffering from seasonal allergies, here are some top tips.

 What is an allergic reaction?